 Resource 5.3 demonstrates the copy change strategy, which helps students get started with their verse introduction.
-In copy change, students imitate an author to create a SAUSD Common Core Unit stylistically similar piece.
-For example, here is the their own introduction in verse.
+In copy change, students imitate an author to create a introduction in verse.

+Need

+Additional

+Support:

-Students Who Need Additional Support: Model the use of the Tree and Flow Map before having students complete this task.
+Model the use of the Tree and Flow Map before having students complete this task.